 “Well, did you?”
 I ask, just see his expression.

 I am well rewarded.
-“I am not a moron, Mr. Stern!”
-Maurice shouts.
+“I am not a moron, Mr. Stern,” Maurice shouts.
 His eyes go wide and just a little bit crazy.
 I wonder if this is a prerequisite for anyone being run by a Terrance Boy, to get them to go over the edge like this.
 It should be in the fine print of the handbook: at least once, make your Terrance Boy lose their stack.
 Then I remember that the first time we met, he threw me across a room and here I am, standing less than a meter from him.

 Maurice controls himself with several deep breaths.
 “The League seems very serious about this, Mr. Stern.
 You should treat it at least as serious as they are doing.”